MESGJanie/documentation/service/run/start.md

 mesg-cli service start SERVICE_ID
 ```

+This command will download the docker container of the service and deploy it on your local computer.
+Be aware that services require computation power.
+Check the computation required of this service before starting it.
+Also don't run too many services on a single computer to prevent your computer to lag and cause loss of stake because your services will not run fast enough.

 The command will ask you to specify the stake value and duration.
 If you wish to pass them directly to the command, add the flags `--stake` and `--duration` :

 ```bash